saucelabs/sauce-docs/docs/mobile-apps/real-device-cleaning.md

 performant and any stray processes are stopped.

 :::caution
-On Public devices, access to the device settings is fully restricted.
-Users are only allowed access to the application that is currently being tested or to the Safari/Chrome web browsers.
-These restrictions apply to all iOS/Android public devices.
+On Public devices, user access to device settings is limited to app-specific configurations like notifications, location services, permissions, app storage, and app details.
+For iOS Enterprise apps, users can trust the app via settings.
+Access is restricted to the test application and webapps through Safari or Chrome.
+These rules apply to both iOS and Android public devices.
 :::

 :::note